TempRetinex: Retinex-based Unsupervised Enhancement for Low-light Video Under Diverse Lighting Conditions: Abstract

 \section{Abstract}

-Videos inherently contain rich temporal information that provides complementary cues for low-light enhancement beyond what can be achieved with single images.
-We propose TempRetinex, a novel unsupervised Retinex-based framework that effectively exploits inter-frame correlations for video enhancement.
-To address the poor generalization of existing unsupervised methods under varying illumination, we introduce adaptive brightness adjustment (ABA) preprocessing that explicitly aligns lighting distributions across exposures.
-This significantly improves model robustness to diverse lighting scenarios and eases training optimization, leading to better denoising performance.
-For enhanced temporal coherence, we propose a multi-scale temporal consistency-aware loss to enforce multiscale similarity between consecutive frames, and an occlusion-aware masking technique to handle complex motions.
-We further incorporate a reverse inference strategy to refine unconverged frames and a self-ensemble (SE) mechanism to boost the denoising across diverse textures.
-Experiments demonstrate that TempRetinex achieves state-of-the-art performance in both perceptual quality and temporal consistency, achieving up to a 29.7\% PSNR gain over prior methods.
-Code is available at \url{https://github.com/XXXX/TempRetinex}.
+The acquisition of paired low-light video sequences remains challenging due to issues associated with poor temporal consistency, varying illumination characteristics and camera parameters.
+This has driven significant interest in unsupervised low-light enhancement approaches.
+In this context, we propose TempRetinex, an unsupervised Retinex-based video enhancement framework exploiting inter-frame correlations.
+We introduce Brightness Consistency Preprocessing (BCP) that explicitly aligns intensity distributions across exposures.
+BCP is shown to significantly improve model robustness to diverse lighting scenarios.
+Moreover, we propose a multiscale temporal consistency-aware loss and an occlusion-aware masking technique to enforce similarity between consecutive frames.
+We further incorporate a Reverse Inference (RI) strategy to refine temporally unstable frames and a Self-Ensemble (SE) mechanism to boost denoising across diverse textures.
+Experiments demonstrate that TempRetinex achieves state-of-the-art performance in perceptual quality.
+Code is available at \url{https://github.com/liyinibristol/TempRetinex}.